RTIInternational/SMART/smart-docs/docs/tutorial-annotate.rst

 |annotate-adminannotation-noirrbadge|

 The Admin Annotation page consists of a table with two columns.
 The first shows the reason data ended up in the table (IRR or Sent for Adjudication).
-The second gives the text for the data, the reason the Coder gave for sending the data to Adjudication (if not IRR), and provides options for how the data should be processed.
+The second gives the text for the data, the reason the coder gave for sending the data to Adjudication (if not IRR), and provides options for how the data should be processed.
 The admin has two options for any data in this table:

 * **Label**:
 	* By clicking on one of the label buttons, suggestions, or dropdowns, the data is assigned the selected label and becomes part of the training set.
 If this data was sent for adjudication, then it will also become available in the admin's :ref:`history` if they want to change it later.
 If the data is IRR, it will also appear in their history table, but will **NOT** be editable by any user.